If you have used a computer, you have dealt with cache.

 There are many CDN solutions available, including the very popular CloudFlare.

-Improve page speed with Nexcess Edge, our purpose-built Content Delivery Network.
+Improve page speed with the Nexcess Edge CDN powered by Cloudflare, our purpose-built content delivery network.
 It is integrated into our platforms for easy use without a ton of configuration complexity.

 Optimizing Images Using Lazyload